supraja25102004/DEEP-LEARNING-PROJECT/README.md

 To demonstrate how a basic CNN can learn to classify real-world images into predefined categories, and to visualize both performance metrics and actual predictions.

+## Required Libraries:

+Make sure you have the following Python packages installed:

+     tensorflow

+     numpy

+     matplotlib

+You can install them all at once using:

+    pip install tensorflow numpy matplotlib

+### requirements.txt

+tensorflow==2.15.0     # or latest stable version

+numpy

+matplotlib

+Then install using:

+     pip install -r requirements.txt

+## How to Run the Code:

+1.Install the above libraries and dependencies

+2.Run the script:

+    python main.py

+This will:

+Download the CIFAR-10 dataset

+Train the CNN model

+Show training progress

+Evaluate the model

+Display example predictions

+3.Output:

+Training and validation accuracy/loss graphs

+Test accuracy

+Visual predictions for first 10 test images

+## Applications:

+This project forms the foundation for:

+1.Object detection systems

+2.Autonomous vehicles (vision)

+3.Mobile image classification apps

+4.AI-based quality control